Leading a workshop

 • If you want to get several proposals from everyone, you can ask them to create proposals based on other popular ideas.

-• If necessary modify the proposal collection form.
+• If necessary edit the proposal collection form.
 You can do it by clicking on Edit form on the right side of the form.
+If you modify the form, AI will answer with the proposal draft all the fields of the form.
+Make sure that the fields have a descriptive name and help text so that AI can understand what you are looking for.

 • Adjust the phase duration if you want more proposals.
 You can create two proposals in 10 minutes.
 Add 4-5 extra minutes for each new proposal you request.